akashghimireOfficial/AI_application_system_midterm/README.md

 <br>

 ## Week 7
 In this week we learned about theoretical and coding aspects of Convulutional Neural Network(CNN).
-During the lab session we used cifar 10 datasets.
+During the lab session we used cifar 10 datasets and trained our CNN model on it.
+To visualise the result we use tensorboard callback.
 <br>
 >**A convolutional neural network (CNN) is a deep learning network architecture that learns directly from data, eliminating the need for manual feature extraction.CNNs are especially useful for detecting patterns in images in order to recognize objects, faces, and scenes.**